BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - **Fury of the Hammerhand** `ACTIVE`

-When Hera Charges, she must re-roll any failed To Wound rolls in that turn.
+Enemy models Engaged in Combat with Héra cannot declare a [Heroic Strike].

 - **The Warrior Bride** `PASSIVE`

-Enemy models Engaged in Combat with Hera cannot declare a [Heroic Strike].
+In a turn in which Héra Charges, she must re-roll any failed To Wound Rolls when making Strikes.

 </div>